Silverman-Lab/mutt/README.md

 # Usage and Functionality (so far):

-## Main function for totallia package:
+## Main function for mutt package:
 - `R/microbialscalerepo.R` function to call parse scripts (with selection of individual studies) and optionally store in .Rdata object
     - Default tries all parse.R scripts.
 Currently, not all parse.R scripts are finished so warnings() will appear.